pnnl/proven-docker/README.md

-# proven-docker is a module of https://github.com/pnnl/ProvenanceEnvironment
+# proven-docker

+This repository provides a container for use within the GridAPPS-D context.
+It includes code from the main Proven Environment (https://github.com/pnnl/ProvenanceEnvironment).

 The ProvenanceEnvironment Client and server software suite supporting scientific provenance disclosure, collection,and management.

-The proven-docker module is used to containerize the proven-cluster.

 June 27, 2018